Public Health

 1. A review of an applicant's academic preparation (Coursework and GPA)

-2. Two essays (Statement of Purpose and Personal History Statement)
+2. Essays (Statement of Purpose and Personal History Statement)

 3. Resume or CV